sadasant/sadasant/index.md

 [Creative Commons]

 * [About me][1]
     I have 20 years old.
-I enjoing being an autodidact.
+I enjoy being an autodidact.
 I like humanity and science.
 I believe hatred grows as communications crumble.
 I love how everything is uncertain.
 I live at Venezuela, but I enjoy traveling.
 I work for my own and do IT for fun.
 I like to dive minds, solitude, partnership and projects.

     You can contact me trough this forms:
     * {twitter}